 major in applied mathematics and physics and then spent 30 years

-in a classroom teaching maths, science, physics and computing
+in a classroom learning and teaching maths, science, physics and

-(when computing was interesting).
-Like most teachers I had many
+computing (when computing was interesting).
+Like most teachers I

-jobs to play out as a teacher including being a Dean, HOD, House
+had many jobs to play out as a teacher including being a Dean,

-Leader and ran clubs for Tramping, Ham Radio, Fishing and
+HOD, House Leader and ran clubs for Tramping, Ham Radio, Fishing

 teacher!
-I think I learned mathematics and physics then too.
-I
+I think I learned to understand mathematics and physics

-certainly was learning a great deal more than any of my students!
+then too.
+I certainly was learning a great deal more than any of